CharlesKariuki-001/AcademicCode/README.md

 ## Why This Forge?
 Back in my early days tinkering with tech, I realized lectures alone don't stick you need to *build* to own it.
 So, I started this repo to:
 - **Track my evolution**: From foundational scripts (hello, world... literally) to capstone beasts that mash up databases, AI, and hardware.
-- **Prove the grind**: Every folder ties back to a unit I'm tackling right now—commit history shows the timeline, READMEs in subfolders spill the "why I built this" tea.
+- **Prove the grind**: Every folder ties back to a unit I'm tackling right now commit history shows the timeline, READMEs in subfolders spill the "why I built this" tea.
 - **Spark connections**: Open-source it all (MIT license, baby) so you can fork, tweak, or just nod approvingly.
 Who knows?
 Maybe it'll land me a collab on something bigger.
 - **Future-proof my skills**: By 2027 (my self-imposed mastery deadline), this'll be a full armory for cybersecurity, AI, and cloud wizardry.
 For now, it's raw progress.